stasevich741/CRUD_User/README.md

 # CRUD app to managed users
 ## used technologies
-* spring boot, jackson, lombok
+* spring boot, jackson, lombok, resteasy by paypal